 The best sunscreen and the best natural sunscreen.
 Important sunscreen information and sunscreen safety.

+True beauty come from within.
+But what about the outside?
+Our skin?
+We need to protect that, right?
 Choosing one can be overwhelming.
 It's all this SPF and UVA stuff.
 Then you have the UVBs.
 The "SPF" simply means Sun Protection Factor.
 Wearing sunscreen with a higher SPF number gives better overall protection against harmful UVB rays from the sun.

 Too many sunscreen ingredients to even consider, right?
 The SPF numbers are to let you know how long you can stay in the sun without burning.
 If it takes 15 minutes for someone to burn, the best sunblock of SPF 15 will allow up to 15 times longer in the sun without burning.
 Most doctors recommend a good face sunscreen of SPF of 15 or higher.
 Available levels range from 2 to 60.
 SPF 50 may only provide 1% to 2% more protection than SPF 30.